tap-ir/bin2json/README.md

       -o, --output <OUTPUT>    Output file
 ```

-To run bin2json you need to have the file `bin2json.toml` in the same directory than the binary or provide the option (`-c`) `--config` with the path to the configuration file.
+By default **bin2json** look if a config file named `bin2json.toml` is present in the same directory, you can also provide a config file via the (`-c`) or `--config` argument.
+If no config file is present **binj2son** will run all available plugins (see section configuration in this `README`).

-the `--file` argument can point to a directory containing different files (collected by a triage tool for example), a single file, or disk a dump
+The `--file` argument can point to a directory containing different files (collected by a triage tool for example), a single file, or disk a dump

 ### Running with logging information